CassandraKrajcik/gong-wpf-dragdrop/README.md

 ## Want to say thanks?

 This framework is free and can be used for free, open source and commercial applications.
 It's tested, used and contributed by many awesome people.
-So hit the magic :star: button, we appreciate it!!! :pray:
+So hit the magic :star: button, we appreciate it*!! :pray:

 [Become a sponsor](https://github.com/sponsors/punker76) and show your support to this open source project.